PowerDNS/pdns/docs/backends/lmdb.rst

 Synchronisation mode: nosync, nometasync, mapasync

-* ``nosync``: Don't flush systems buffers to disk when committing a transation.
+* ``nosync``: don't flush systems buffers to disk when committing a transation.
   This means a system crash can corrupt the database or lose the last transactions if buffers are not yet flushed to disk.
-* ``nometasync``: Flush the data on a commit.
-Slightly faster  than  doing a full sync, but can potentially lose the last committed transaction if the operating system crashes.
+* ``nometasync``: flush system buffers to disk only once per transaction, omit the metadata flush.
+This maintains database integrity, but can potentially lose the last committed transaction if the operating system crashes.
 * ``mapasync``: use asynchronous flushes to disk.
 As with nosync, a system crash can then corrupt the database or lose the last transactions.